opensearch-project/opensearch-java/UPGRADING.md

 ### HitsMetadata
 - The `maxScore` property has been corrected to be of type `Float` instead of `Double`.
+- The `tSerializer` property has been removed as it is unused.

 ### AggregationRange
 - The `from` and `to` properties have been corrected to be of type `JsonData` instead of `String`.